Goldman Sachs

 Inside the most powerful investment bank on Wall Street.

-In eighteen sixty-nine, Marcus Goldman walked into a cotton mill.
-The owner needed cash but had customers paying in sixty days.
-Goldman bought the invoice at ninety cents on the dollar and waited for payment.
+In 1869, Marcus Goldman walked into a leather goods shop.
+The owner needed cash, but had customers paying in 60 days.
+Goldman bought the invoice at $0.90 on the dollar and waited for payment.
 The owner got liquidity.
-Goldman earned ten percent.
+Goldman earned 10%.
 Repeated hundreds of times, that spread generated steady profit with minimal overhead.
-The model was simplicity: buy cheap, sell dear.
-By the nineteen eighties, Goldman evolved into investment banking.
+The model was Simplicity.
+Buy cheap, sell dear.
+By the 1980s, Goldman evolved into investment banking.
 When companies sold shares publicly, Goldman underwrote offerings.
-Goldman bought shares at a negotiated price and resold them at three to seven percent markup.
-On a one billion dollar initial public offering, that generated thirty to seventy million in fees.
-The model stayed constant: buy low, resell high, capture the spread.
+Goldman bought shares at a negotiated price and resold them at 3% to 7% markup.
+On a $1 billion initial public offering, that generated $30 to $70 million in fees.
+The model stayed constant.
+Buy low, resell high, capture the spread.
 Advisory fees added another layer.
-When companies acquired each other, Goldman charged one to two percent of deal value.
-A ten billion dollar merger meant one hundred to two hundred million in fees.
+When companies acquired each other, Goldman charged 1% to 2% of deal value.
+A $10 billion merger meant 100 to 200 million in fees.
+Goldman often advised both sides simultaneously.

 Watch the full reel free on MoonReelz — moonreelz.com